aruneliyapra/TackleSupplyExams/README.md

 #For those who wish to help but don't want git
 ⁠
-you can sent email to me haroldgomez40@gmail.com I will sent you password.You can log into this acount and commit changes. please don't destroy this lives at stake here!!!
+you can sent Answers as email to me haroldgomez40@gmail.com

 #for git users
 ⁠⁠first